jmicko/coinbot/docs/ROBOT_SYNC.md

 - Add a no-trade startup mode for repeatable smoke tests.
 - Make the sync loop state machine explicit and tested.
 - Add tests for `fullSync`, `quickSync`, `updateMultipleOrders`, and `reorder` with mocked Coinbase responses.
+- Add timing metrics and focused tests around sync/desync behavior during bursts of fills and price movement.
+- Consolidate websocket and main-loop settlement reconciliation if the websocket path does not provide a meaningful measured latency improvement.
 - Add explicit portfolio awareness once Coinbase portfolio IDs are available through the API paths used here.
 - Record enough local ledger events to explain why funds were considered available at the moment an order was placed.
 - Add focused tests around reinvestment, reserves, max-trade behavior, and multiple simultaneous sell-to-buy flips.